People: PhD Research Scholars

 Her main research interests include the construction, enactment and communication of multimodal semiotic meaning in animation film texts and digital gaming texts.
 She is particularly interested in examining how various ideological constructs are created in these texts and how these affect and influence animation viewers and gamers.

-Monica Owyong holds a NUS PhD Research Scholarship which was upgraded from MA degree.
+Monica Owyong holds an NUS PhD Research Scholarship which was upgraded from MA degree.

 Contact: Monica Owyong (owyong@gmail.com)